 The organism was first identified in South Australia during the 1960s.
 A number of cases of infection occurred in towns there served by unchlorinated water delivered through long above-ground pipelines.
 There have been no cases in South Australia since 1981, following chloramination of the water supply (a water treatment that ensures good residual levels of chlorine) and a public education campaign.

 How do you get infected with Naegleria fowleri?

 Naegleria infects people by entering the body when water containing the amoeba goes up the nose.
 This may occur when people swim, dive or fall into warm unchlorinated water containing Naegleria, or when children play under sprinklers or with hoses using this water, or when infected water is inhaled to cleanse the nasal passages.
 The amoebae travel up the nose to the brain where they infect and destroy brain tissue (called meningoencephalitis).

-If water contaminated with Naegleria fowleri does go up the nose the chance of contracting infection is still extremely small.
+If water contaminated with Naegleria fowleri does go up the nose the chance of contracting the infection is still extremely small.
 Children and young adults appear to be more susceptible to infection than older adults.

 Naegleria fowleri infection cannot be spread from one person to another.

 Infections do not occur as a result of drinking water contaminated with Naegleria fowleri.
 Naegleria fowleri does not occur in sea water.
 You cannot get Naegleria fowleri from a properly cleaned, maintained and chlorinated swimming pool.